legendu-net/blog/misc/content/2016-06-04-install-software-on-mac.markdown

 It is not meant to readers
 but rather for convenient reference of the author and future improvement.
 **

-There are a few ways to install software in Mac.
-The universal (and GUI) way is to download the installation file on run it in Mac.
-There are a few command-line ways to install software in Mac too, among which Homebrew is the most popular one.

 ## Homebrew